Ezequiel Vera

 Joined in 2006

 There’s a misconception that all hackers are bad, but I’m what you call an ethical hacker.
 I’m part of a global cybersecurity function that protects HSBC and its customers 24/7.
-At the moment I’m a threat hunter – which means I look for flaws in HSBC’s technology and systems that could leave them open to abuse.
-We anticipate attacks, then build appropriate controls to stop them happening.
+My current role is focused on the controls that keep our systems safe from potential attacks.
+I build tools to monitor these controls and make sure they’re working as intended.

 Doing what I love